mocdaniel/stackconf-berlin-2024/README.md

 At the moment, the theme `tokyo-night` needs to be added to your slides' repository manually.
 This is because the built-in version of the theme isn't in the dependant upstream release of Shiki yet (see also shikijs/textmate-grammars-themes#16).

-To add the theme, run the following command in your slides' repository, [copy it from GitHub](https://github.com/shikijs/textmate-grammars-themes/blob/main/packages/tm-themes/themes/tokyo-night.json) and paste it into the file `styles/tokyo-night.json`.
+To add the theme, [copy it from GitHub](https://github.com/shikijs/textmate-grammars-themes/blob/main/packages/tm-themes/themes/tokyo-night.json) and paste it into the file `styles/tokyo-night.json`.

 ### Footer